DataBiosphere/hca-ingest/README.md

 in the `links` table.

 ## Pipeline Architecture
 HCA Ingest doesn't run on a schedule / automatically.
-Instead, an Argo workflow template must be manually launched through the CLI or UI.
-Once kicked off, the workflow orchestrates Dataflow, BigQuery, and TDR data-processing jobs to push data into the repository.
+Instead, a Dagster pipeline must be manually launched through the CLI or UI.
+Once kicked off, the pipeline orchestrates Dataflow, BigQuery, and TDR data-processing jobs to push data into the repository.
 The high level flow looks like:
 ![Architecture diagram](./importer-flow.png)